 At the first Team Captains Meeting, the TD and Jury will be introduced.
 The TD will make any points related to rules or rule changes that need to be emphasized for the Championships or for the first competition.
-At this first meeting and at all subsequent TCM's competitor lists should be confirmed as to spelling, Para-Nordic category, age categories, Canada and FIS Points, Nordiq Canada and FIS racing licenses, Club, Division, School and Team affiliation.
+At this first meeting competitor lists should be confirmed as to spelling, Para Nordic category, age categories, Canada and FIS Points, Nordiq Canada and FIS racing licenses, Club, Division, School and Team affiliation.
 Once the competitor list is approved at the TCM the draw will take place for the event.